Cat and dog bites are common injuries. A family pet or a stray could bite you. Below are tips to treat and prevent animal bites.

 - Do not try to separate fighting animals.
 You may get bit in the process.

-- Leave animals alone while they are eating.
-Animals are often very protective of their food.
+- Do not disturb animals alone while they are eating.
+Animals often are protective of their food.

-- Keep pets on a leash when in public.
+- Keep your pets on a leash when in public.

 Copyright © American Academy of Family Physicians